sb854cornell/2048AI/README.md

 AI for the game [2048](https://github.com/gabrielecirulli/2048).

 See it in action [here](http://sb854cornell.github.io/2048AI/).
-(Hit the auto-run button to let the AI attempt to solve it by itself)

-You can try to run two random agents, an agent that uses DFS, Minimax (with alpha-beta pruning), and Expectiminimax.
+You can try to run two random agents, an agent that uses DFS, Minimax (with alpha-beta pruning), or Expectiminimax.

 We found that Expectimax works the best!